-What Flour Works Best for Mug Cakes
+What Flour Works Best for Mug Cakes?

 The most typical flour used for cakes cooked in a mug is all-purpose flour.
-It’s best for creating delicious, tender cakes with sturdiness to its structure, which is what we prefer in microwave mug cakes.
+It’s best for creating delicious, tender cakes with sturdiness to their structure, which is what we prefer in microwave mug cakes.
 Alternatively, you can use whole wheat pastry flour, which is not the same as whole wheat flour.
 Whole wheat pastry flour is made from a different type of wheat berry, so although it’s a whole grain, it has a lighter texture, similar to all-purpose flour.
-You can make a gluten-free mug cake by using a high-quality gluten-free flour.
+You can make a gluten-free mug cake by using high-quality gluten-free flour.

 How to Make Vegan Mug Cake